JohannesLorenz/OpenTTD/src/railnet/README.md

 Welcome!
 Thank you for considering the README file.

 **Contents**
-  1. What is mkgraph?
+  1. What is railnet?
   2. What is the project status?
   3. Installation
   4. Using
   5. Credits
   6. Contact

-# 1 What is mkgraph?
+# 1 What is railnet?
-It is a subproject of OpenTTD to export **route networks**, i.e. graphs that depict the tracks and stations of your OpenTTD map.
+It is a subproject of OpenTTD to export **route networks**, i.e. maps that depict the tracks and stations of your OpenTTD map.

 The project consists of two parts:
-  * The **graph driver**: This is a pseudo-video driver in OpenTTD which dumps a binary file containing all the stations, their connections and other data like carried cargo.
+  * The **railnet driver**: This is a pseudo-video driver in OpenTTD which dumps a binary file containing all the stations, their connections and other data like carried cargo.
 It uses the YAPF pathfinder.
-  * The **mkgraph** utility: It takes the binary file and converts it into a *.dot* file (an input file for tools that generate PDFs, see the "Using" section).
-Contrary to the graph driver, the mkgraph utility can take parameters for customization.
+  * The **railnet** utility: It takes the binary file and converts it into a *.dot* file (an input file for tools that generate PDFs, see the "Using" section).
+Contrary to the railnet driver, the railnet utility can take parameters for customization.

 # 2 What is the project status?